jsbenjamins/gazecode/README.md

   enable directly opening Tobii Pro Glasses 2 recordings as stored on the recording unit's SD card.
 As such, GlassesViewer needs to be available to GazeCode.
   The recommended way to make this work is to use the `git` tool to download GazeCode.
-  Do as follows:
+  Alternatively you can download GazeCode's components separately and place them in the right locations.
+Here are instructions for these two routes:
+  1. Using Git
-  1) install git from https://git-scm.org if you don't already have it.
+      1. install git from https://git-scm.org if you don't already have it.
 If you do not like using the command line/terminal, consider using a graphical git tool such as SmartGit, which is available free for non-commercial use

-  2a) Download GazeCode and GlassesViewer in one go using the following command:
+      1. Download GazeCode and GlassesViewer in one go using the following command:
       `git clone --recurse-submodules -j8 git://github.com/jsbenjamins/gazecode.git`
-  2b) Should this not work due to your git version being too old, try executing the
+      1. Should this not work due to your git version being too old, try executing the following commands:
-      following commands:
+       ```
-      `git clone git://github.com/jsbenjamins/gazecode.git`
+       git clone git://github.com/jsbenjamins/gazecode.git
-      `cd gazecode`
+       cd gazecode
+       git submodule update --init --recursive
+       ```
-      `git submodule update --init --recursive`
+       If you have already cloned Titta but do not have the MatlabWebSocket submodule populated yet, issuing the `git submodule update --init --recursive` command will take care of that.
-  2c) If you prefer to download manually, first download GazeCode and GlassesViewer
+  1. Manual download:
+      1. First download GazeCode and place it, unzipped if necessary, in your preferred folder.
-      (available from https://github.com/dcnieho/GlassesViewer).
-Then put the
+      1. Then download GlassesViewer (available from https://github.com/dcnieho/GlassesViewer).
-      GlassesViewer directory inside your GazeCode directory is located (e.g. if `<rootdir>/..../gazecode`, then `<rootdir>/..../gazecode/GlassesViewer`).
+      1. Put the GlassesViewer directory inside GazeCode at the right location:
+      `<GazeCode_RootDir>/GlassesViewer`).

   How to use:
   1) Place the GazeCode files in a directory to which you can easily navigate